aptos-labs/aptos-multi-region-bench/README.md

 # Aptos Multi-Region Benchmark Setup

-This repo contains deployment configurations, operational scripts, and benchmarks for a multi-region Aptos benchmark on GKE.
+This repo contains deployment configurations, operational scripts, and benchmarks for a multi-region Aptos benchmark on Google Cloud.
 * Each region is deployed separately via open source Terraform modules published by Aptos Labs.
 These are the same deployment modules used to run validators and fullnodes in production on mainnet.
 Validators and fullnodes connect to each other over the public internet.
 * A lightweight wrapper around the kube API and `kubectl` provides a way to form the network and submit load against the network